chills42/chills42.github.io/_posts/2015-10-22-idiomatic-style.markdown

 I've been thinking a lot lately about the reasons I care so much about programming style.
-On one hand, it takes a lot of time to worry about getting it right, and sometimes I feel like I'm overly nit-picky in code reviews at times.
+On one hand, it takes a lot of time to worry about getting it right, and sometimes I feel like I'm overly nit-picky in code reviews.
 However, on the other hand, there really is a lot of value in the extra effort.

 Especially as a new programmer, I remember feeling the need to follow the